paiqo/Databricks-VSCode/README.md

 - Easy confiugration via standard VS Code settings

 # Installation
 The extension can be downloaded directly from within VS Code.
-Simply go to the Extensions tab and search for "Databricks" and select and install the extension "databricks.vscode".
+Simply go to the Extensions tab and search for "Databricks" and select and install the extension "Databricks Integration" (ID: paiqo.databricks-vscode).

 Alternatively it can also be downloaded from the VS Code marketplace.